 All students in the M.S.S.E. program take a core curriculum that spans the scope of disciplinary areas relevant to the degree, thereby providing a common foundation for all students in the program.
-Students also elect an area of concentration, or track - a cohesive, more specialized set of courses that build on the core to support each student's particular career interest.
+Students also elect an area of concentration, or track - a cohesive, more specialized set of courses that builds on the core to support each student's particular career interest.
 Three tracks are available: information science and technology, computer science, and engineering.
-Students in all tracks are encouraged to participate in Drexel's Career Integrated Education (CIE) program.
-The average time to complete the master's degree is two years of full-time study or three years of part-time study.
+Students in all tracks are encouraged to participate in Drexel's Career Integrated Education (CIE) program if they do not have prior or current work experience.
+The average time to complete this master's degree is two years of full-time study or three years of part-time study.

 - All majors

 - All minors

 - Arts and Sciences

 - Business

+- Biomedical Engineering

 - Education

 - Engineering

 - Information Science and Technology

 - Media Arts & Design

-- Nursing and Health
+- Nursing and Health Professions

-- Biomedical Engineering

-- Goodwin Professional
+- Professional Studies

 - ROTC

+- All degree programs

 - Arts and Sciences

 - Business

+- Biomedical Engineering

 - Education

 - Engineering

+- Information Science

-- Information Science and Technology
+- and Technology

+- Law

 - Media Arts & Design

+- Medicine

 - Nursing and Health

-- Medicine
+- Professions

-- Biomedical Engineering
+- Professional Studies

 - Public Health